 Living Well Psychiatry is an outpatient medication management clinic located in Fayetteville, NC.
-We accept Blue Cross Blue Shield (BCBS), Tricare, Medicaid, Medicare and cash.
+We accept Blue Cross and Blue Shield (BCBS), Tricare, Medicaid, Medicare and cash.
 We provide services to children, adolescents and adults.
 Call us today!

 Call Now for an Appointment!